The Bryan Times: History

 By 1963 the Times had doubled its circulation to 6,000 and had begun to move its circulation base out into the entire area of Williams County.

 In 1968 the Times purchased a 1968 Goss Community offset press, which was used until the printing of the paper was outsourced to Fort Wayne Newspapers in March 2015.

 Cass Cullis was the co-publisher of The Bryan Times from 1949 until his death in 1980; Ford Cullis was co-publisher until his death in 2008.
 Christopher Cullis joined the Times in June 1981 as the assistant publisher and became co-publisher in 1992.
 Following his father's death in 2008, Christopher Cullis became the sole publisher.
 In 2010 Kimberly Cullis Imm joined her father as assistant publisher, bringing the Times into its fourth generation of Cullis management.

 The weekly Leader Enterprise of Montpelier, Ohio, ended publication with its final issue on the last Wednesday in February, Feb.
 27, 2019.

 The Bryan Times was owned by the Bryan Publishing Company, which also published the daily Napoleon Northwest Signal, the weekly Montpelier Leader Enterprise, the free distribution, twice-monthly Countyline, and monthly real estate magazine Realty Northwest.

-In November, 2022, the assets of Bryan Publishing Company was acquired by AIM Media Midwest, LLC.
+In November, 2022, the assets of Bryan Publishing Company were acquired by AIM Media Midwest, LLC.